-Turn everyday pumpkins into doorstep-ready masterpieces with our ultimate guide to pumpkin carving for beginners.
+Turn everyday pumpkins into doorstep-ready masterpieces this Halloween with our ultimate guide to pumpkin carving for beginners.
 Have you always wanted to learn how to carve a pumpkin?
 Or perhaps you’re looking for a nice, messy activity that you can do with the kids?

-- How to carve a pumpkin step by step
+- How to carve a pumpkin step-by-step

-- Pumpkin carving ideas & inspiration
+- Pumpkin carving top tips

 Watch our video guide to learn the best, beginner-friendly pumpkin-carving method.

 - Food knife, small with a serrated edge